Machinima was a former content creation and delivery network focused on publishing gaming-related videos.

 Example brands under its network included Inside Gaming, Machinima Live, ETC News, Machinima Respawn, and more.

-Machinima also released original programming, for example, Mortal Kombat: Legacy or DC’s Hero Project, in partnership with established media brands like Warner Bros. or Capcom.
+Machinima also released original programming such as Mortal Kombat: Legacy or DC’s Hero Project, oftentimes in partnership with established media brands like Warner Bros. or Capcom.

-The creators that Machinima worked together with often signed lifetime deals that prohibited them from releasing similar content under their own name.
+The creators that Machinima worked together with mostly signed lifetime deals that prohibited them from releasing similar content under their own name.

 Machinima shut down in February 2019 after close to 20 years in business.
 How it came to be, who was behind it, and what ultimately led to its demise will be covered in the next few chapters.